shephertz/AppWarpMarmalade/README.md

-AppWarpCpp
+AppWarpMarmalade
 ==========

 AppWarp SDK for Marmalade

 To use AppWarp SDK, copy the appwarp folder with your project folder.
-In your mkb file, define appwarp module path using

-`define option module_path="../appwarp"`

-and add appwarp and iwhttp to your subproject.
+In your mkb file add appwarp and iwhttp to your subproject.

 ```
 subproject